 - Get involved with community efforts surrounding substance use prevention or organize your own

-Unfortunately, substance abuse is a downward spiral, and what begins as occasional misuse or experimentation can eventually lead to a substance use disorder.
+Unfortunately, substance use is a downward spiral, and what begins as occasional misuse or experimentation can eventually lead to a substance use disorder.
 Get help at the first sign of trouble to keep these problems from getting out of control.
 Contact us today at Vertava Health to learn more about how we may be able to help you or someone you care about.